sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tcl-tclnagios</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Library to assist with writing Nagios plugins in Tcl
+Short desc    : Library to assist with writing Nagios plugins in Tcl
 URL          : https://github.com/gitwart/tclnagios
-Лицензия     : LGPLv2
+License      : LGPLv2
-Описание     : A set of library functions to make it easier to write Nagios plugins in Tcl.
+Descript     : A set of library functions to make it easier to write Nagios plugins in Tcl.
 ```

 </details>